Call Today +44 207 993 6524

 This is a euphoric moment in a young man’s mind, and what usually follows, is planning and preparation so intricate, logistics so convoluted, and subterfuge so involved, that it makes Operation Barbarossa, look like The Teddy Bear’s Picnic.

 I work with grooms all over the world and have read many, many proposal stories from the balmy climes of Perth, Australia, to the frozen fields of Minnesota, and more than 80% go up in smoke.
-Some are just a laughable calamity, whilst others test the patience and sense of humour for all involved.
+Some are just a laughable calamity, whilst others test the patience and sense of humor for all involved.
 Often still, a bone of contention after several years together.

 So, based on the stories from hundreds of guys around the globe, here's is our exclusive survey on how grooms propose, what happens when they do, and what you can learn from their mistakes.[/vc_column_text]